 You could actually substitute your favorite herb or spice for the dill for something different when you make some dilly dilly grilled mushrooms.
 Red pepper flakes are an awesome change.
 Same goes for oregano, basil or, believe it or not, smoked paprika.
 You’ll never eat boring mushrooms again, but if you prefer something with a bit of a kick, try my spicy grilled mushrooms too!
 And my version of Michael Chiarello’s best button mushrooms is out of this world also!

-- 1/2 pound medium fresh mushrooms stems removed if desired
+- ½ pound fresh mushrooms medium sized, stems removed if desired

 - ¼ cup butter melted

 - ½ teaspoon dill weed dried is fine, but you’ll want to use more

 - ½ teaspoon garlic salt

 - Fire up your grill for medium-high cooking.

 - Place mushrooms into a grill basket or thread onto skewers.
 (If using bamboo skewers, soak them for 30 minutes in water before using).